 The city mobs were neutral and wouldn’t attack a player who hadn’t attacked them first.
 Fortunately, they didn’t appear to attack vital NPCs such as bankers and vendors so players could simply ignore them and go about their business.

-Prince Tenris Mirkblood was added to Karazhan as a part of the Scourge Invasion.
-He could be found behind a Bloodstained Door in a secluded section of Karazhan, above the stables where Attumen resides.
-To complete the Chamber of Secrets you had to loot some papers from the chamber of Tenris Mirkblood and rewarded a Monster Slayer’s Kit.
+The Prince was added to Karazhan as a part of the Scourge Invasion.
+He was located behind a Bloodstained Door in a secluded section of Karazhan, above the stables where Attumen resides.
+There was also a quest to loot some papers from the chamber of Tenris Mirkblood and rewarded a Monster Slayer’s Kit.

-You can read about our first encounter back in 2008 where his most popular drop was the Arcanite Ripper was a highly sought-after drop.
-We managed to do this boss twice for our axe wielding tanks back when 10P raids weren’t really that common.
-However, I was happy to see the Vampiric Batling could be looted by all.
+You can read about our first encounter back in 2008 where the Arcanite Ripper was a highly sought-after drop.
+We managed to do this boss twice for our axe wielding tanks, back when 10P raids weren’t all that common.
+I was just happy to see the Vampiric Batling could be looted by everyone.

-On November 10, 2008 scourge forces attacked Stormwind Harbor and Orgrimmar’s Valley of Honor every thirty minutes with actively hostile 72 elite Frost Wyrm Raptors and 71 elite Towering Horror abominations.
+On November 10, 2008 scourge forces attacked Stormwind Harbor and Orgrimmar’s Valley of Honor every thirty minutes with level 72 elite Frost Wyrm Raptors and 71 elite Towering Horror abominations.

-The shadow could be dismissed by placing the memento in the bank, stealthing or summoning a companion though the buff remained.
-Likewise, if receiving the Memento while your companion was summoned would dismiss your companion.
+You could dismiss the shadow by storing the memento in the bank, stealthing or summoning a companion though the buff remained.
+Likewise, if you received the Memento while your companion was summoned, it would dismiss your companion.

 Do you have memories from either Scourge event?